baxmittens/DistributedSparseGrids.jl/paper.md

 # Examples

 Below an example of an adaptive sampling of a function with a curved singularity in 2D is provided.
-In figure \autoref{fig:example} an illustration of the sparse grid approximation is shown.
+In \autoref{fig:example} an illustration of the sparse grid approximation is shown.

 ```julia
 using DistributedSparseGrids